A strong foundation you can feel confident about.

 Ms. Brown was one of Business Philadelphia’s 100 People to Watch and the 2010 and 2011 Ruffalo Noel Levitz Rainmaker of the Year.
 Ms. Brown is a member of several committees and boards including St. Charles Borromeo Seminary African-American Vocations Task Force, St. Charles Borromeo Seminary Vocation Office Development Committee, and the Archdiocese of Philadelphia’s Revival Committee.
 She is a Tolton Ambassador for the Cause for Canonization of Father Augustus Tolton, the first recognized African-American priest in the U.S.

 Porter & Curtis (P&C) is a licensed insurance and reinsurance broker that provides insurance and reinsurance brokerage, claims administration, information management, and outsourced risk management services to large and middle commercial and non-profit enterprises.
 P&C focuses on problem-solving for organizations with difficult to manage exposures and distinguishes itself from conventional insurance brokers by providing its customers with advocacy, objectivity, and transparency.
-Mr. Curtis is a member of several Boards, including Independence Mission Schools, Holy Child Academy, Elwyn, Picasso LLC and Outdoorsy, Inc. He is a graduate of St. Joseph’s University, with a B.S. in Accounting and an M.B.A. in Finance, and of Temple University School of Law.
+Mr. Curtis is a member of several Boards, including Independence Mission Schools, Holy Child Academy, Elwyn, and Picasso LLC.
+He is a graduate of St. Joseph’s University, with a B.S. in Accounting and an M.B.A. in Finance, and of Temple University School of Law.

 Mr. Ewell is a member of The Graham Company’s ownership team.
 He leads all of Graham’s Client Services, including Producers, Account Managers, Claims Consultants and Safety Services teams.
 Mr. Ewell serves on several insurance company advisory boards, including The Council of Insurance Agents & Brokers, the Insurance Society of Philadelphia, and is Chairman of the Board of Bancroft.
 Mr. Ewell earned both his undergraduate degree in Mechanical Engineering and his MBA from Temple University.